 However, the revelations occurred toward the tail end of Q1, and with these latest insights, it will be interesting what impact they have on Q2 earnings.

 The efforts to identify all apps that had access to this type and extent of user data is only the first phase of Facebook's investigation and audit.
-The second phase involves further questioning of apps that raise concerns, and could result in on-site inspections.
+The second phase involves further questioning of apps that raise

 "There is a lot more work to be done to find all the apps that may have misused people’s Facebook data," writes Archibong, "and it will take time."